 Life in Limbo is an interactive workshop by Fostering Great Ideas.
 In this role play about foster care, participants step into the shoes of birth parents, foster parents, and the displaced children – and learn what it feels like to live their lives.
 The 90-minute Life in Limbo workshop is transforming for all, whether you are just beginning foster care awareness or are looking for an advocacy or training tool for an established ministry or organization.

 Participants grow in empathy for all affected as they learn about the complexities of the child protective system and how to advocate for these children.
 Today, over 7,000 people have participated in the dynamic experience of Life in Limbo – in the US, Guatemala, Mexico and Peru.
 To learn more about Life in Limbo, click here.

-If you are interested in participating in this workshop with your team, organization, or other group, please fill out our interest form below.
+If you are interested in participating in this workshop with your team, organization, or other group, please register below for one of our upcoming trainings.

-If you are interested in participating in this digital workshop, please fill out our interest below.
+If you are interested in participating in this digital workshop, please register below.

 Many children have experienced traumatic events in their lives such as abandonment, loss, abuse, and neglect.
 All children have experienced living through a global pandemic.
 These forms of trauma have the potential to impact every developmental area of a growing child.
 It can change a child at the core of who they are, impacting how they communicate, attach, and behave.

 This training is geared specifically toward teachers and administrators and helps all educators learn how they can best reach and teach students who have experienced trauma.
 Moving from being consciously compassionate to competently compassionate is the heartbeat of the Trauma Competent Caregiver training curriculum.